 We Publish on Anthropology

 The field of anthropology is wide-ranging and includes archaeology, biological anthropology, linguistic anthropology, and sociocultural anthropology, among other disciplines.
 We share research-driven stories that are holistic, historical, comparative, field- and lab-based, or otherwise draw on anthropological theories, methods, conversations, or frameworks.
+Almost all of our authors have a graduate degree in anthropology or related field.
 We are especially invested in working with scholars who bring forward historically marginalized perspectives.

 We Offer an Honorarium